 H.M.
-Meyer Nature Park (Frisbee Golf Course), 300 Daleview Dr., is a 25 acre park located in the southwest portion of the city adjacent to the Mullet River with access from Daleview Drive and S. Milwaukee Street (HWY 67).
-This park has playground equipment, a parking lot and a Frisbee golf course.
+Meyer Nature Park (with Frisbee Golf Course), 300 Daleview Dr., is a 25 acre park located in the southwest portion of the city adjacent to the Mullet River with access from Daleview Drive and S. Milwaukee Street (HWY 67).
+This park has playground equipment, a parking lot, a Frisbee golf course, and restroom facilities.
 The park has undergone renovation to restore the land.
 The dam was removed restoring the meandering Mullet River that flowed naturally through the area.
 Meyer park contains a paved walking path for enjoyment of the natural beauty of the area.

 Nutt Ski Hill, 750 W. Main St., is adjacent to Roosevelt-Nutt Park.
-The 7acre facility has a beginners and main ski hill, two electric rope tows, snow making equipment and a parking lot.
+The 7-acre facility has a beginners and main ski hill, two electric rope tows, and a parking lot.
 There is a log cabin style shelter with a kitchen, restrooms, and enclosed deck and a beautiful view from the top of the hill overlooking the northwest part of the city.
 This shelter is available for rentals and educational opportunities.

-Plymouth Dog ParkThis .3 acre park is located in the downtown business district at 39 Stafford St. The park has frontage along the Mullet River and is fenced in with a pet waste disposal container available.
+Plymouth Dog Park, 39 Stafford St., is a .3 acre park located in the downtown business district.
+The park has frontage along the Mullet River and is fenced in with a pet waste disposal container available.

 Plymouth Youth Center sits on .6 acre and is owned and by the City of Plymouth and Operated by Community Education.
 It is located at 609 North Street next to Riverview Middle School.
 Besides the outdoor basketball court, the youth center provides ample indoor space for various clubs, organizations and private citizens to hold meetings, parties, and other related activities.
 The center also provides a place for the middle school students to hang out after school and have fun on a Friday night.